-Your employer must avoid unlawful discrimination in requiring you and other workers to dress or modify your personal appearance in a particular way.
+You must avoid unlawful discrimination in requiring workers to dress or modify their personal appearance in a particular way.

-Use the information earlier in the guide to make sure you know what equality law says your employer must do to avoid unlawful discrimination.
+Read the Core guidance to make sure you know what equality law says you must do as an employer.

-This does not stop an employer having a dress code, but they must be careful that any dress code and the way it is applied does not either:
+This does not stop you having a dress code, but you must be careful that any dress code and the way it is applied does not either:

-Restrictions on dress, including hairstyles, could be justifiable for health and safety reasons or for other reasons that relate to your employer’s ethos.
+Restrictions on dress, including hairstyles, could be justifiable for health and safety reasons or for other reasons that relate to your organisation’s ethos.

-There are a number of other legitimate reasons for your employer to have a dress code – for example, a requirement not to wear jeans if you are in a customer-facing role or to wear a uniform that identifies staff to members of the public.
+There are a number of other legitimate reasons for you to have a dress code – for example, a requirement not to wear jeans if a worker is in a customer-facing role or to wear a uniform that identifies staff to members of the public.

-The main question for your employer to ask is whether what a member of staff wears affects their ability to do their job effectively.
+The main question to ask is whether what a member of staff wears affects their ability to do their job effectively.

-If the answer to this question is ‘yes’, and your employer wants to have a dress code as a result, then they must apply their dress code in a way that avoids unlawful discrimination.
+If the answer to this question is ‘yes’, and you want to have a dress code as a result, then you must apply your dress code in a way that avoids unlawful discrimination.